This article is part of Managing bug report in issue tracker series.

 Once new branch is created - switch back to "main".
 EurekaLog will automatically search for the "eurekalog_reports" branch to use it as storage for files.

-1. Enter GitHub details into EurekaLog configuration of your projects:
+1. Enter GitHub details into EurekaLog settings of your projects:

 GitHub settings filled into EurekaLog options